xyth0rn/NCTU_DigitalLab_Mario/README.md

 #### Goomba and Koopa Troopa
  - standing statically, wait for Mario to step on or touch them.
    - send a death signal if Mario touching them from to sides.
-   - If Mario step on their head, they will dead and then disappear.
+   - If Mario step on their head, they will die and then disappear.
 ```
 assign death = ((char_X + 10'd12 == goomba_x_r) | (char_X == goomba_x_r + 10'd12)) & (char_Y == goomba_y_r) & enable;
 ```